-- (i) Delivers up to 1000 new houses of a mix and type of housing to be compatible with surrounding development; and - (ii) Is supported by a Transport Assessment which sets out where impacts would occur and any mitigation to address those impacts, as well as measures proposed to ensure sustainable transport is the primary means of access and movement to, from and within the site.
-The Transport Assessment and mitigation measures are to be agreed with the Highway Authority and The Council as part of any planning permission; and - (iii) Delivers access and highway works on the local road network, including new junctions, to be agreed with the Highway Authority and delivered at the appropriate time commensurate with the development; and - (iv) Delivers enhancements to sustainable travel connectivity including public transport, cycling and walking infrastructure, including connection and enhancement to the Colchester Orbital; and - (v) Provides for retention or diversion of any existing public rights of way within the site and incorporation wherever possible into the green infrastructure network; and - (vi) The built footprint of the development has been sited to minimise the effects on protected habitats and species; and - (vii) Is supported by the submission of appropriate mitigation and net gain plans to enhance the ecology of the remaining areas of the Local Wildlife Site to provide compensatory habitat to replace habitat lost to development and a minimum of 10% biodiversity net gain; and - (viii) Secures the appointment, by the developer, of a suitably qualified and experienced nature conservation management organisation as a partner to take forward the habitat conservation, creation and management of the development; and - (ix) Identifies and commits to a legal mechanism, in a form to be agreed with the Council, to ensure the long-term establishment, management and maintenance of the retained acid grassland, the biodiversity mitigation/compensation and net gain land and a strategy for the monitoring of key mitigation, compensation and net gain.
-The legal mechanism will identify the funding mechanism and governance structure (including the option of designation as a Local Nature Reserve) that ensures both the nature conservation value and local community interest in the retained acid grassland, other protected habitats, the biodiversity mitigation and compensation land, and areas of net gain; and - (x) Includes a detailed strategy and management plan, to be agreed with the Council, for the existing and proposed green infrastructure and public open space network, including formal playing pitches, strategic green corridors, green buffers and structural landscape; and - (xi) Includes a detailed Landscape and Visual Impact Assessment in order to minimise and mitigate potential impacts on the wider landscape and urban character; and
+- i.
+Delivers up to 1000 new houses of a mix and type of housing to be compatible with surrounding development; and - ii.
+Is supported by a Transport Assessment which sets out where impacts would occur and any mitigation to address those impacts, as well as measures proposed to ensure sustainable transport is the primary means of access and movement to from and within the site.
+The Transport Assessment and mitigation measures are to be agreed with the Highway Authority and The Council as part of any planning permission; and - iii.
+Delivers access and highway works on the local road network, including new junctions, to be agreed with the Highway Authority and delivered at the appropriate time commensurate with the development; and - iv.
+Deliversy of enhancements to sustainable travel connectivity including public transport, cycling and walking infrastructure, including connection and enhancement to the Colchester Orbital; and - v.
+Providession for retention or diversion of any existing public rights of way within the site and incorporation wherever possible into the green infrastructure network; and - vi.
+Detailed ecological surveys The built footprint of the development has been sited to minimise the effects on protected habitats and species; and - vii.
+Is supported by the submission of appropriate mitigation and net gain plans to enhance the ecology of the remaining areas of the Local Wildlife Site including the provision to provide of compensatory habitat to replace habitat lost to development and a minimum of 10% biodiversity net gain; and - viii.
+Secures the appointment, by the developer, of a suitably qualified and experienced nature conservation management organisation as a partner to take forward the habitat conservation, creation and management of the development; and - ix.
+Identifies and commits to a legal mechanism, in a form to be agreed with the Council, to ensure the long-term establishment, management and maintenance of the retained acid grassland, the biodiversity mitigation/ compensation and net gain land and a strategy for the monitoring of key mitigation, compensation and net gain.
+The legal mechanism will identify the funding mechanism and governance structure (including the option of designation as a Local

-- (xii) Delivers Mitigation measures to address site contamination; and - (xiii) Provides for Primary and early years education as follows; - a. a new primary school with co-located 56 place early years and childcare nursery on 3 hectares of suitable land allocated for education and childcare use; and - a new 56 place stand-alone early years and childcare nursery on 0.13 hectares of suitable land allocated for education and childcare use; and - (xiv) Secures financial contribution to early years and childcare, primary and secondary education provision as required by the Local Planning Authority primarily through Section 106 Planning Obligations or the Community Infrastructure Levy.
+- Nature Reserve) that ensures both the nature conservation value and local community interest in the retained acid grassland, other protected habitats, the biodiversity mitigation and compensation land, and areas of net gain; and - x.
+Includes a detailed strategy and management plan, to be agreed with the Council, for Strategic areas of the existing and proposed green infrastructure and public open space network, including formal playing pitches, strategic green corridors, green buffers and structural landscape; and - xi.
+Includes a detailed Landscape and Visual Impact Assessment in order to minimise and mitigate potential impacts on the wider landscape and urban character; and - xii.
+Delivers Mitigation measures to address site contamination; and - xiii.
+Provides for Primary and early years education as follows: - a. a new primary school with co-located 56 place early years and childcare nursery on 3 hectares of suitable land allocated for education and childcare use; and - a.b. a new 56 place stand-alone early years and child care nursery on 0.13 hectares of suitable land allocated for education and childcare use; and - xiv.
+Secures financial contribution to early years and childcare, primary and secondary education provision as required by the Local Planning Authority primarily through Section 106 Planning Obligations or the Community Infrastructure Levy.